rust-lang/mdBook/book-example/src/for_developers/backends.md

 ## Wrapping Up

-Although contrived, hopefully this example was enough to show how you'd create an alternate backend for `mdbook`.
+Although contrived, hopefully this example was enough to show how you'd create an alternative backend for `mdbook`.
 If you feel it's missing something, don't hesitate to create an issue in the [issue tracker] so we can improve the user guide.